Simplicial Chern-Weil theory for coherent analytic sheaves, part II: From vector bundles to coherent sheaves

 In the case where $X$ is compact, we can appeal to \cite[Theorem~6.5]{Grivaux2009}, which gives a list of conditions that, if satisfied, ensure uniqueness of Chern classes: if we can show that the fibre integrals of traces of the simplicial Atiyah classes satisfy certain axioms, then we know that they are exactly the same classes as given by any other construction of Chern classes.

-Since tDR cohomology satisfies conditions ($\alpha$) to ($\delta$) of \cite[§6.2]{Grivaux2009}, it suffices to check that the following things hold true: \begin{enumerate}[(i)] \item \emph{The construction agrees with `the' classical one for line bundles.} Although \cite[Lemma~2.5]{Green1980} tells us that the construction actually agrees with the classical one for \emph{arbitrary} vector bundles, the proof is maybe lacking a bit in explicit details, hence why we provide the details in \cref{lemma:agrees-for-line-bundles}. \item \emph{The construction is functorial under pullbacks.} This is \cref{lemma:functorial-under-pullbacks}. \item \emph{The construction gives us the Whitney sum formula for short exact sequences.} We have split the proof of this into two steps: firstly, showing in \cref{lemma:additive-on-split-implies-additive-on-short} that it suffices to prove that we have the Whitney sum formula for \emph{split} exact sequences; then showing in \cref{lemma:additive-on-split} that we do indeed have the Whitney sum formula for split exact sequences. \item \emph{The construction gives us the Grothendieck-Riemann-Roch formula for closed immersions.} Although this is given as a requirement in \cite[Theorem~6.5]{Grivaux2009}, it is actually not necessary, thanks to e.g. \cite[Proposition~3.1]{Grivaux2012}, whose proof relies only on the three properties above, after some classical algebraic geometry shenanigans (such as deformation to the normal cone). \end{enumerate}
+Since tDR cohomology satisfies conditions ($\alpha$) to ($\delta$) of \cite[§6.2]{Grivaux2009}, it suffices to check that the following things hold true: \begin{enumerate}[(i)] \item \emph{The construction agrees with `the' classical one for line bundles.} Although \cite[Lemma~2.5]{Green1980} tells us that the construction actually agrees with the classical one for \emph{arbitrary} vector bundles, we explain the specific case of line bundles in \cref{lemma:agrees-for-line-bundles}. \item \emph{The construction is functorial under pullbacks.} This is \cref{lemma:functorial-under-pullbacks}. \item \emph{The construction gives us the Whitney sum formula for short exact sequences.} We have split the proof of this into two steps: firstly, showing in \cref{lemma:additive-on-split-implies-additive-on-short} that it suffices to prove that we have the Whitney sum formula for \emph{split} exact sequences; then showing in \cref{lemma:additive-on-split} that we do indeed have the Whitney sum formula for split exact sequences. \item \emph{The construction gives us the Grothendieck-Riemann-Roch formula for closed immersions.} Although this is given as a requirement in \cite[Theorem~6.5]{Grivaux2009}, it is actually not necessary, thanks to e.g. \cite[Proposition~3.1]{Grivaux2012}, whose proof relies only on the three properties above, following some classical algebraic geometry methods (such as deformation to the normal cone). \end{enumerate}

 \begin{remark} Again, when $X$ is compact, \cite[Lemma~2.7]{Green1980} gives a direct proof of the fact that the $(p,p)$-term of the fibre integral of the trace of these simplicial Atiyah classes agrees (up to a constant factor) with the Chern classes of Atiyah-Hirzenbruch. \end{remark}